Since we all do it so much, wouldn’t it be nice to get paid to watch movies?

-Keep in mind, though, that many of these will be one-off assignments, and they may even reject your work.
+Keep in mind, though, that many of these will be one-off assignments (guest blogger or contributing writer credit).
 Very few will offer you regular writing assignments.

 That’s no reason not to submit your best work, though.
 Read the submission guidelines and do your best to match the website’s tone.

 Here are some sites looking for contributing writers.

 - Culture Eater

 - Tilt Magazine

 5. Make Money From Your Own Movie Blog

 As I’ve mentioned, you might get rejected by these major movie blogs and magazines.